 Comments.
 This species ranges from Natal, S. Africa, north to Swaziland and southern Mozambique and grows among coastal forest or rocky slopes, as the epithet rupestris "growing in rocky places" implies.
 It forms mostly solitary, arborescent specimens to 8 m tall, though offsetting forms have been favoured in cultivation.
 In habit it resembles the related A. thraskii and A. excelsa, which also produce rather top-heavy rosettes atop stems clothed in their upper part with a skirt of persistent dried leaves.
-What is remarkable about this species is its candelabraform inflorescences that bear up to
+What is remarkable about this species a, north among upestris solitary, g forms bles the and A. produce tes atop r upper ersistent nat is species is its candelabraform inflorescences that bear up to 15 or more erect, cylindrical racemes.
+These are densely packed with yellowish buds that open to become completely overshadowed by the brilliant orange, exerted stamens.
+The effect is very much like the Australian Proteaceae in the genus Banksia.